Worbach/Scooter-Inventory-Management-Store/README.md

 #### - on line 91 - changed the color of the button designated for deleting products to red.

-#### - on lines 93 to 96 - created a form in order to set up a POST request for the "buyProduct" URL endpoint using a link expression.
+#### - on line 93 to 96 - created a form in order to set up a POST request for the "buyProduct" URL endpoint using a link expression.

-#### - on lines 94 - Created an input tag in order to pass the product's Id while also keeping it hidden from the end users.
+#### - on line 94 - Created an input tag in order to pass the product's Id while also keeping it hidden from the end users.

-#### - on lines 95 - Created the green "Buy Now" button.
+#### - on line 95 - Created the green "Buy Now" button.

 #### under BuyProductController.java